Warning message

 How can EAL learners assess themselves?

-Many EAL teachers use the Learning Village to help with the assessment of EAL learners, while other educators make their own resources for assessment.
-The Learning Village is a blended learning platform for EAL teaching and learning.
-It works through a combination of independent and small-group teaching – using images – and has a range of learning and assessment options, with many tools to support educators and learners in AfL.
+Many EAL teachers use Learning Village to help with the assessment of EAL learners, while other educators make their own resources for assessment.
+Learning Village is a blended learning platform for EAL teaching and learning.
+It works through a combination of independent and small-group teaching - using images - and has a range of learning and assessment options, with many tools to support educators and learners in AfL.

-The Learning Village can help to empower learners in their own self-assessment through its learning cycle for independent learning: learn-practise-assess.
+Learning Village can help empower learners in their own self-assessment through its learning cycle for independent learning: learn-practise-assess.
 Learners have some leeway as to the pace with which they work through the 'learn' part of each lesson and can choose to move on to the next part of the learning cycle when they feel that they are ready.

 How do we help EAL learners know how to improve?

 Knowing how to improve is knowing what can be done better.
 Thus, learners must know and understand what they are learning in the first place, which can be a challenge for an EAL learner in a mainstream classroom.

 Teachers can provide EAL learners with a number of tools to help support and scaffold their learning.
 The use of images is important here: giving learners images associated with key language and language structures relating to the lesson can hook the learner into the lesson, providing the learner with a starting point for learning and therefore improvement.
-The Learning Village is based on learning through images.

 Language models are also vital.
-These could take the form of simple sentences presented in a substitution table, so that learners can demonstrate the variety of alternative vocabulary or language structures they know (see sample substitution table in additional resources).
-The Learning Village enables educators to make their own substitution tables.
+These could take the form of simple sentences presented in a substitution table, so that learners can demonstrate the variety of alternative vocabulary or language structures they know.
+Learning Village is based on learning through images and also enables educators to make their own substitution tables.

-Furthermore, it can be useful to let learners know about future topics or areas for learning, so that they can participate in topic pre-learning.
-(The Learning Village has a whole learning journey dedicated to learning technical and academic language.)
-Educators have found many positives in giving their learners flexibility over their learning timetable during this Covid-19 pandemic - and providing learners with topics to learn at their own pace can be useful.
-Again, the learner could take ownership of the way in which this occurs.
 For instance, pre-learning in their own language could mean that they have a solid understanding of key concepts that they will meet in their future learning, whereas pre-learning in English may mean that they will be familiar with upcoming key vocabulary and language structures.
 Both pathways lead to the learner feeling more confident and knowledgeable in their lessons.
-Additionally, learners could have the option of learning their topic content independently, or in small-group teaching and learning situations – whether physical or virtual.
+Additionally, learners could have the option of learning their topic content independently, or in small-group teaching and learning situations.

 How do we give EAL learners ownership over their own learning?

-Depending on the language competency of the learner, it may be useful to place them on an individual learning programme, such as the Learning Village, where they have ownership over variants such as the pace at which they work, the amount of content they cover in a session, the length of time spent learning and the amount of repetition they require, to name a few.
+Depending on the language competency of the learner, it may be useful to place them on an individual learning programme, such as Learning Village, where they have ownership over variants such as the pace at which they work, the amount of content they cover in a session, the length of time spent learning and the amount of repetition they require, to name a few.

-Other options could be to give learners a choice over the medium in which they work.
-For instance, if a learner feels more comfortable speaking than writing, could the learner record their ideas/findings/conclusions via audio or video software?
-To support learners in this, provide language prompts like sentence starters and substitution tables, modelled answers (providing structure and setting standards of expectation) and frames for speaking and writing.
 Graphic organisers, provided by the teacher or developed with the learners, enable learners to write or speak to a specific frame.
 They are useful for supporting the understanding of the text as a whole.
 Furthermore, learners benefit from paired discussion, preferably in their first language, before beginning written work or work that will be recorded using another medium.
 This might feel counterintuitive, but researchers such as Cummins (2001) highlight the benefits of EAL learners continuing to learn in their own language alongside English.

 Summary

 AfL has the potential to make a real impact on learning and engagement.
-A whole-school approach is required to ensure consistency for all, but individual teachers are in a unique position to use AfL to make a difference to the EAL learners in their own (virtual and physical) classrooms.
+A whole-school approach is required to ensure consistency for all, but individual teachers are in a unique position to use AfL to make a difference to the EAL learners in their own classrooms.
 The key, as ever, is to know your learners, so that you can add value to their learning experience every step of the way.

 References